 September 16, 2021 Parenting with attachment and attunement

-Part II: Zoom Weekend Intensive, focused on grief, loss and trauma, live parent coaching demonstrations by Tina Feigal, and practice coaching
+Part II: Zoom Intensive, focused on grief, loss and trauma, live parent coaching demonstrations by Tina Feigal, and practice coaching

 INCLUDED IN YOUR 10-MONTH COURSE REGISTRATION

 October 22, 23, 26, 2021 (Friday, Saturday, Tuesday) Grief, Loss, Trauma; Coaching demo; Trauma-Effective Parenting